Development Guide

 Run the frontend development server:

-This will start the development server on http://localhost:3000
+This will start the development server on http://localhost:3000.
+The

 development server has automatic reloading enabled, so you can see your